nikslos/katacoda-scenarios/hello-world/intro.md

-Welcome, learn how to deploy your first app ona kubernetes cluster
+Welcome, make your first steps deploying an app for your kubernetes-cluster